D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Introduction

-\item We present D2C-SR, a novel framework with divergence stage and convergence stage for real-world SR. D2C-SR explicitly model the underlying distribution of high-frequency details in a discrete manner and provide a convenient way for end-to-end inference.
+\item We present D2C-SR, a novel framework with divergence and convergence stage for real-world SR. D2C-SR explicitly model the underlying distribution of high-frequency details in a discrete manner and provide a convenient end-to-end inference.
+For stable divergence, we also propose the divergence loss to generated multiple results with divergent high-frequency representations.